hesselberthlab/lab-website-new/_projects/rna-repair.md

 new forms of post-transcriptional regulation.

-Our research program tackles open questions in RNA repair by combining genetics, biochemistry, and bioinformat-ics to explore the causes and consequences of RNA damage.
+Our research program tackles open questions in RNA repair by combining genetics, biochemistry, and bioinformatics to explore the causes and consequences of RNA damage.
 In doing so, we have uncovered new concepts in post-transcriptional regulation and are uniquely positioned to continue to explore the surprising roles of the RNA damage response in biology.